4lex-cooper/LinEQMathGame/README.md

 ### What you'll need

 - Required: Python (version 3.9 or later) installed on your computer.
-The game can be run in the Python app terminal.
 - Optional: A Python interpreter or IDE such as PyCharm or Visual Studio Code with Python extension installed.

+### How to Launch
+- Simply run the game in your terminal or open the 'main.py' file with Python.

 ### How to Play
-1.
+1. Read the instructions and click 'Start Game'.
-2.
+2. Solve the equation.
-3.
+3. Input your answer with your keyboard.
-4.
+4. Click submit.
+5. Answer 10 questions to complete the game.

+### Example Gameplay

 ## Technical Documentation

 ### To clone the repository:

-1. Open a Git Bash terminal.
-2. Change the current working to the location where you want the cloned directory.
-3. Paste the below into the terminal and press enter:
 ```bash
 git clone https://github.com/4lex-cooper/LinEQMathGame.git
 ```

+### Python Modules Used

+- random:
+- tkinter:
+- tkk:

+### Code Summary

-### Variables
+### Modification Considerations

-**main_game.py**

-**game_logic.py**

-**game_logic_test.py**